- 1What Is a Calcium Channel Blocker?

-Calcium channel blockers are drugs that lower blood pressure and treat various cardiovascular diseases.
+Calcium channel blocker (CCB) is a drug that lowers blood pressure and treats various cardiovascular diseases.
 These act as antihypertensive drugs because they work by blocking the calcium channels in the cells of the heart and blood vessels.
 Calcium causes the contraction of heart muscles and blood vessels by squeezing them.
 Therefore, calcium channel blockers help relax these arteries and heart muscles.

 Ingestion of drugs accidentally.

-Intentional overdose or ingestion for suicidal purposes can cause a slow heart rate and a decrease in blood pressure.
+Intentional calcium channel blocker overdose or ingestion for suicidal purposes can cause a slow heart rate and a decrease in blood pressure.

-Toxicity due to interaction of CCB with other medications.
+Toxicity can also occur due to the interaction of CCB with other medications.

 Excessive drug exposure can occur due to interference with the body’s metabolism.